 E-mail: jhong@yonsei.ac.kr

+Tel: 82-2-2123-5693

+Fax: 82-2-365-5163

 Abstract

-Turbulent exchanges of energy and mass at the urban-atmosphere interface are critical processes reflecting the interactions of climate and cities.
-Using the eddy covariance method, this study reports the one-year turbulent fluxes of momentum, energy, and CO2 and their seasonal variations over a recently redeveloped high-rise high-density residential area in the metropolitan city of Seoul, Korea.
-The studied area is affected by the Asian monsoon system of intervals of heavy rain accompanied by mid-season depression of solar radiation in the summer.
-The urban surface-energy balance and turbulence characteristics show typical urban properties.
-Our analysis shows that unstable conditions dominate in daytime, with the storage heat flux (nighttime and morning) and sensible heat flux (afternoon) significantly affecting the diurnal variations in urban surface-energy balance.
-Because of the rough urban surface of the high-rise residential buildings, the turbulence intensities are higher than those previously reported in other cities at relatively lower building heights.
-The annual CO2 emission rate is approximately 9.2 kg CO2 m−2 yr−1 with the major CO2 source of traffic (+2.3 μmol m−2 s−1 per 100 vehicles).
-Ecosystem respiration, including that by vegetation, soil, and humans, becomes dominant in the nighttime (00:00–05:00), thus contributing significantly to the annual CO2 budget.
-Further analysis indicates a unique coupling of urban surface energy partitioning and CO2 emission rates with the seasonal progress of the Asian monsoon: 1) surface albedo has annual minima in late summer when the sun elevation angle is relatively higher and the urban surface condition is wetter than in other seasons; 2) Bowen ratio ranges from 1.9 (summer) to 7.9 (winter); and 3) CO2 emission rates show seasonal variations with the progress of the summer monsoon.
+Using the eddy covariance method, this study reports the one-year turbulent fluxes of momentum, energy, and CO2 and their seasonal variations over a recently redeveloped high-rise, high-density, residential area in the metropolitan city of Seoul, Korea.
+The area of study is affected by the Asian monsoon, which is accompanied by lengthy rainy spells and related mid-season depression of solar radiation in the summer.
+Our analysis shows that the urban surface energy balance and turbulence characteristics show typical urban properties.
+Unstable conditions dominate all day long, and the storage heat flux (night-time and morning) and sensible heat flux (afternoon) significantly affect the diurnal variations in the urban surface energy balance.
+Because of the rough urban surface, the turbulence intensities are higher than those previously reported in other cities.
+The annual CO2 emission rate is approximately 13.1 kg CO2 m−2 yr−1 with traffic, the major source of CO2 (+2.3 μmol m−2 s−1 per 100 vehicles).
+Ecosystem respiration, including that by vegetation, soil, and humans, becomes dominant in the night-time (00:00–05:00), thus contributing significantly to the annual CO2 budget.
+Further analysis indicates a unique coupling of urban surface energy partitioning and CO2 emission rates with the seasonal progression of the Asian monsoon: 1) surface albedo has annual minima in late summer when the sun elevation angle is relatively higher and the urban surface condition is wetter than in other seasons; 2) the Bowen ratio ranges from 1.7 (summer) to 7.0 (winter); and 3) CO2 emission rates show seasonal variations with the progress of the summer monsoon.

-Keywords: urban climate, high-rise residential area, Asian monsoon, surface energy balance, CO2 emission
+Keywords: urban climate, high-rise residential area, high-density, Asian monsoon, Seoul, surface energy balance, CO2 emission, eddy covariance method

 Introduction

 Recently, interest has grown regarding the effects of urbanization on local, regional, and global changes in biogeochemical cycles.
-With more than one-half of the world population living in cities (UN, 2014), anthropogenic activities in cities can threaten human sustainability by accelerating environmental changes.
-By fossil fuel combustion and cement production, about 10 billion tonnes of carbon in CO2 (Ballantyne et al., 2012) and equivalent anthropogenic entropy, such as waste heat, are emitted into the atmosphere annually; most such anthropogenic emissions are closely related to urban metabolisms.
-Recent climate change is a major challenge for cities and surrounding areas because they are vulnerable to climate-induced scarcities of water and food, decreases in air quality, and extreme weather, particularly as cities expand.
+With more than one-half of the world population living in cities (UN, 2014), anthropogenic activities in cities can threaten societal sustainability by accelerating environmental changes.
+By fossil fuel combustion and cement production, about 10 billion tons of carbon in CO2 (Ballantyne et al., 2012) and equivalent waste heat are emitted into the atmosphere annually; most such anthropogenic emissions are closely related to urban metabolisms (Grimm et al., 2008).
+Recent climate change is a major challenge for cities and surrounding areas because they are vulnerable to climate-induced scarcities of water and food, degradation in air quality, and extreme weather, particularly as cities expand.
 Consequently, the interactions between a city and the climate system require immediate attention and study.
 The long-term monitoring of urban surface fluxes to the atmosphere will enable us to improve prediction of future weather, climate systems, and their effects on our societies.
-Directly measured data is necessary for developing and evaluating urban-atmosphere exchange models; furthermore, data-based models of urban-atmosphere interactions can be used by policymakers to establish effective policies for climate mitigation and adaptation.
+Direct observations are necessary for developing and evaluating urban-atmosphere exchange models; furthermore, data-based models of urban-atmosphere interactions can be used by policymakers to establish effective policies for climate mitigation and adaptation.